Koszul duality in exact categories: Operadic Algebra in Additive Categories

 For cooperads the story is again more subtle.
 The category of cooperads has a full subcategory $\mathpzc{coOp}^{con}(\mathpzc{E})$ called the category of \textbf{conilpotent cooperads}.
-We will not go into details here, but essentially it consists of those cooperads which are conilpotent when considered as comonoids in the monoidal category $({}\mathpzc{Mod}_{\Sigma},\circ,I)$.
-A cooperad $\mathfrak{C}$ being conilpotent is equivalent to a certain filtration of $\mathfrak{C}$, called the \textbf{coradical filtration} being exhaustive.
+We will not go into details here but a cooperad $\mathfrak{C}$ is conilpotent if it is coaugmetned and a certain filtration on $\mathfrak{C}$, called the \textbf{coradical filtration} is exhaustive (see \cite{loday2012algebraic} Section 5.8 for details).